rgirodon/NotificationEngine/README.md

 As you can see, this notificator needs an option "mailTemplate".
 In our example, the built-in Template Engine will look for a template file named helpdeskMailTemplate.template in the template directory specified in localsettings.properties.

+If you want to write HTML templates, you just have to do the same as explained in the previous part (3.2.2.2 MultipleMailByRecipientNotificator)

 For building the mail content, this notificator will merge this template with a Context containing :
 - an entry named "notificationsByRecipient" which is the list of the Contexts of the grouped RawNotifications